ethanbradley/nihpc-documentation/docs/Getting Started.md

   4. On the "Advanced SSH Settings" screen, fill the following fields:

     - Tick "X11-Forwarding".
 This will allow to open graphical applications.
     - Only if you are connecting from ouside the QUB campus, tick "Use private key".
-Then click on the "paper sheet" icon on the right of the box, and select your private key file "my-kelvin-key".
+Then click on the "paper sheet" icon on the right of the box, and select your private key file `my-kelvin-key`.
     - Click the "OK" box on the bottom of the Window.

     The session will be stored for future use, and it will appear on the left part of the initial MobaXTerm window, under the tab "Sessions".
 To connect again, just click on the session.